fex01/servicenow-notes/sn-discovery.md

   - Overview
     - retains complete history about discovery sources and proposed values
     - track how the CMDB is populated down to CI attribute level
-    - revert Cl updates from a specific discovery source
+    - revert CI updates from a specific discovery source
     - recompute attribute values using updated reconciliation rules
   - Activating
     - Activate the plugin: ITOM Discovery License (com.snc.itom.vis.license)
     - Add the system property: glide.identification_engine.multisource_enabled and set to true
   - CMDB Multisource Data Table
     - data being integrated to the CMDB via the IRE is stored in the CMDB MultiSource Data [cmdb_multisource_data] table
-    - Each record in the Multisource Data table tracks all Cl attributes from each discovery source.
+    - Each record in the Multisource Data table tracks all CI attributes from each discovery source.
     - Some common attributes are stored in column fields while all of them are stored in a JSON blob
   - Visibility to Multisource CMDB Data
-    - Within Cl Class Manager from the Reconciliation Rules tab select Preview Data
+    - Within CI Class Manager from the Reconciliation Rules tab select Preview Data
-    - From the Cl record itself, under Related Links, select CMDB 360 Data Preview
+    - From the CI record itself, under Related Links, select CMDB 360 Data Preview
-    - From the Cl record itself, add the related list called CMDB 360 Data to preview what data sources are responsible for the Cl data
+    - From the CI record itself, add the related list called CMDB 360 Data to preview what data sources are responsible for the CI data
 - Exploration Phase
   - Probes and Patterns
     - Explore the device, update CMDB (what else can you tell me about yourself?)
-    - Probes and Patterns launched are dictated by the Cl Classification
+    - Probes and Patterns launched are dictated by the CI Classification
     - collect details like RAM, CPU, software information
 - Troubleshooting
   - Port Scan Phase (Connectivity)